johnmjkim/ARMv7-assembly-assignment-1/design-document.md

 # How : LED Light On and Off with ARM-v7 Assembly

 Light blink function is made with several versions by the time delay.
-For example, the function to turn on LED for 500ms and turn off after the time delay.
-Time delay counts a loop of 500ms by using a timer that is set on <code>timer.S</code> library based on the knowledge that microbit uses 16MHz clock.
+The function turns on the LED for a certain amount of time and turns off after the time delay.
+Time delay counts a loop by using a timer that is set on <code>timer.S</code> library based on the knowledge that microbit uses 16MHz clock.

-Light display of various patterns like the shape of a wave requires turning on multiple LEDs simultaneously.
-The data arrays of row and column number of pins are called to light on and off multiple LEDs.
-This was achieved by blinking particular sets of LEDs consecutively and repeated for a certain amount of loop.
+Light display of various patterns requires turning on LEDs simultaneously.
+The data arrays of row and column numbers are called to blink LEDs.
+This was achieved by blinking LEDs consecutively and repeated for a certain amount of loops.
 This allows the viewer to see as if multiple LEDs are lighted simultaneously.
 Figure_2 is shown to help understanding simultaneous display.

 Figure_2.
 LED Display